You’ve got questions, we’ve got answers.

 You do not have to finish the program.
 An excellent way to think of BounceBack® is like a buffet: take the skills you need and leave the rest.
 For example, those who are enrolled in BounceBack® Coaching, have up to six sessions available to them, but some participants might find that four sessions are enough.

 We’ve got good news!
 There is no waitlist for any of the BounceBack® platforms!
 The videos are available as soon as you sign up.
 For the coaching platform, once we receive your referral form, our team usually needs five business days to get you set up.
-However, due to the pandemic, you will experience longer than usual wait times to get started.

 To get started, you will need a referral from your primary care provider.
 This could be a physician, nurse practitioner, or psychiatrist.
 Schedule an appointment with your primary care provider to complete and submit the online form.
 Alternatively, you can self-refer but be sure to include the contact information for your primary care provider so that we can contact them on your behalf.